 The Growing Tree staff will plan activities and provide children with a variety of experiences including cultural diversity, sensory tables, and water activities.
 The daily schedule will be posted in each classroom.

-Language development: Books, writing materials, music, stories and games, fingerplays, poems and flannel board stories
+Language development: Books, writing materials, music, stories, and games, fingerplays, poems and flannel board stories

 Large muscle skills: Balls, hoops, bubbles, running, jumping, dancing and outdoor

-Play
+play

-Small muscle skills: Puzzles, art and craft activities, manipulative toys and blocks
+Small muscle skills: Puzzles, art and craft activities, manipulative toys, and blocks

-Creative expression: Dramatic play props, puppets, musical instruments and movement activities
+Creative expression: Dramatic play props, puppets, musical instruments, and movement activities

 Self-help skills: Cleaning up after ourselves, helping with mealtime preparation, daily responsibilities, and dressing ourselves

 Learning through play is the major component of our program.
 Enough time, materials and space will be provided for children to actively explore the world around them.
-Children will have an opportunity to use a variety of art materials, manipulative and housekeeping equipment.
-Our curriculum will provide exposure to a variety of cultures through music, stories, games and art, and we will celebrate how we are all the same and how we are all different from one another.
+Children will have an opportunity to use a variety of art materials, manipulative, and housekeeping equipment.
+Our curriculum will provide exposure to a variety of cultures through music, stories, games, and art, and we will celebrate how we are all the same and how we are all different from one another.

 There may be a religious component to our program, such as songs, stories and displays of the religious aspects of particular holidays.

 Classrooms: The Growing Tree will be in compliance at all times with state licensing ratios for staff and children.
 During the first and last couple hours of the day, the enrollment may be low within the center.
 Groups of children may be combined as state ratios allow during these times.
 During this time children will engage in free play, outside play, dramatic play, and center areas.
-When children transition between activities, generally music will be played or songs will be sung.
+When children transition between activities, generally music will be played, or songs will be sung.
 Children will transition to the next classroom at a time that meets the needs of the children as well as the center and classroom availability.
 When children are ready to transition to the next room, administration and staff will work with parents to schedule several visits to the new room during the weeks prior to the final transition.
 The Growing Tree rooms are built with the ease of transitioning in mind; many of the rooms have openings to the next room to help make transitions go smooth for the child.
 The classrooms themselves have ample natural light and their own exit door to outside play space

 Outdoor Play: Children, including infants and toddlers, will go outdoors daily when

 weather permits.
-The children age 2 and above will be kept indoors if the temperature is below zero degrees including the wind chill.
+The children aged 2 and above will be kept indoors if the temperature is below zero degrees including the wind chill.
 Children younger than 2 years will be kept indoors if the temperature, including wind chill, is below 20 degrees.
 Children will also stay indoors when it is raining or when the temperature is above or below safe conditions.

 The Growing Tree has separate outdoor play spaces that are developmentally appropriate for each age group.
 Our outdoor play space is created to provide a more natural and safe play space for children that will encourage physical play, curiosity, science, and stewardship for the environment.

 Field Trips: To create additional learning experiences for children, we will be taking walking field trips as well as field trips that require transportation from time to time.
 You will be notified in writing in advance regarding where the trip is to that requires transportation, the timeframe, and the cost for the trip.
-Parents are welcome to attend field trips; however parents are not allowed to drive children other than their own child on a field trip.
+Parents are welcome to attend field trips; however, parents are not allowed to drive children other than their own child on a field trip.